Beth Phoenix: The Glamazon (2007–2008)

 On the July 9, 2007, episode of Raw, Phoenix returned as a villain, when Melina claimed to be injured.
 Phoenix replaced Melina in a tag team match as Jillian Hall's friend, and the two lost to Candice Michelle and Mickie James.
 At the SummerSlam pay-per-view, Phoenix won the Interpromotional Divas battle royal to become the number one contender for Michelle's WWE Women's Championship.
-Phoenix was then pushed as a dominating Diva, dubbing herself "The Glamazon" and vergroting James, Hall, and Michelle on the September 10 episode of Raw.
+Phoenix was then pushed as a dominating Diva, dubbing herself "The Glamazon" and attacking James, Hall, and Michelle on the September 10 episode of Raw.
 At Unforgiven, however, she failed to capture the Women's Championship from Michelle.
 Their storyline rivalry continued when Phoenix pinned Michelle during a non-title mixed tag team match on Raw on September 24.

 At No Mercy in October, Phoenix defeated Michelle to win her first WWE Women's Championship.
 She retained the title on the October 22 episode of Raw in a two out of three falls match, in which Candice Michelle was injured by Phoenix shaking the rope, causing her to fall off the top turnbuckle and legitimately break her clavicle.

 During a 10-Diva tag team match at Survivor Series, Phoenix's team lost after Melina was pinned by Mickie James.
 On the November 26 episode of Raw, James defeated Melina in a number one contenders match for Phoenix's Women's Championship, setting up a title match between the two at Armageddon, a match in which Phoenix successfully defended her Women's title.
 On New Year's Eve 2008, Phoenix successfully defended her title in a Triple Threat match against Melina and James, after pinning Melina.

 Phoenix, along with then-ally Melina, took part in the Playboy BunnyMania Lumberjack match at WrestleMania XXIV, where she defeated the team of Ashley and Maria.
 On April 14, 2008, Phoenix faced Mickie James with her Women's Championship on the line and lost, ending her reign as champion.
 Phoenix received a rematch on the May 5 episode of Raw in a lumberjill match, but lost after Melina unintentionally hit her in the face with her boot.
 On the May 12 episode of Raw, Melina and Phoenix partnered to face Maria and James.
 During the match, Melina unintentionally knocked Phoenix off of the ring apron, resulting in Phoenix abandoning Melina, which allowed James and Maria to pick up the win.
 Later that night, Melina and Phoenix brawled in a backstage segment, ending their alliance.
 At Judgment Day, She failed to regain the Women's Championship in a Triple Threat match after James pinned Melina to retain the title.
 At One Night Stand, Phoenix defeated Melina in the first women's "I Quit" match in WWE history.
 The next night on Raw, She teamed with Katie Lea Burchill to defeat Melina and James in a tag team match.
 She was pinned by James one week later in a non-title match, and was once again destroyed by Melina post-match.